CAPE: A CLIP-Aware Pointing Ensemble of Complementary Heatmap Cues for Embodied Reference Understanding: Discussion

+In summary, for the embodied reference understanding task, text serves as the primary cue for object identification, while pointing information, derived from both the input image and the heatmap, plays a complementary, assistive role.

+In Table \ref{app:tab:robustness_test_text}, we evaluate our models under varying text input conditions to assess the role of textual guidance.
+The \textit{Original} setup uses the dataset annotations.
+In the \textit{Dummy} scenario, the text is replaced with the generic word “object,” while in the \textit{Random} scenario, text is randomly sampled from other test examples, sometimes contradicting the actual target.
+Both scenarios cause a notable performance drop, highlighting the importance of textual input.
+Without accurate text instructions, the pointing line often intersects multiple objects, making it insufficient to identify the correct referent in cluttered scenes.

+In summary, text provides the primary cue for referent identification in ERU, while pointing information from the image and heatmap serves as a complementary signal.

-\section{Finetuning or Frozen Text Encoder?}
+\subsection{Finetuning or Frozen Text Encoder?}

+We investigate the impact of freezing the text encoder during training.
 Based on multiple training experiments, we observed that finetuning the text encoder sometimes leads to instability, represented by the pink line in \cref{app:fig:loss1_for_frozen_text_encoder}.
 In contrast, freezing the text encoder results in consistently stable training, as shown by the green and orange lines in \cref{app:fig:loss1_for_frozen_text_encoder}.
-Therefore, achieving stable training with a finetuned text encoder requires several attempts.
-However, despite this challenge, finetuning the text encoder ultimately yields better performance.
+This indicates that finetuning introduces optimization sensitivity and may require multiple attempts to obtain a stable run.
+Despite this instability, finetuning ultimately yields better results.
+Table~\ref{tab:ablation_text_encoder} shows that, for both Setup \texttt{A} and Setup \texttt{F}, finetuning improves mAP at IoU 0.25 and 0.5, and also provides better $C_D$ scores.
+These gains suggest that adapting the text representations to the specific semantics of embodied reference understanding provides a meaningful advantage, even though the training process becomes less stable.